openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 time for the DNS name is also stored.
 Based on the next lookup time, the controller will follow the same method as that of the regular DNS names to get the latest IP addresses and TTL information.
 * The controller will also check if any IP address is needed to be removed from the `.status` field.
 The validity of any IP address expires after the corresponding next lookup time (TTL + last lookup time).
 However, the IP address may still be in use.
-Thus, a grace period of 1 second is provided for each IP address and on expiration of the grace period the IP address will be removed.
+Thus, a grace period of 5 seconds is provided for each IP address and on expiration of the grace period the IP address will be removed.
 If any IP address satisfies this condition then it is removed from the `.status` of the `DNSNameResolver` CR and the object is updated.
-* If the validity (TTL + last lookup time) of any of the IP addresses have expired, but the grace period of 1 second is still not over, then the same event will be reconciled after the grace period has expired.
+* If the validity (TTL + last lookup time) of any of the IP addresses have expired, but the grace period of 5 seconds is still not over, then the same event will be reconciled after the grace period has expired.
 This is done so that during the next reconcile the IP addresses can be removed from the `.status` of the
 `DNSNameResolver` CR.
 * On receiving the delete event, the `DNSNameResolver` controller will remove the details stored regarding the `DNSNameResolver` CRs.